 Cancer Misdiagnosis Statute of Limitations

 Every state has a statute of limitation or deadline for a victim to file a medical malpractice lawsuit.
-In Missouri, you generally have two years from the date of injury to bring your claim to court.
+In Missouri and Kansas, you generally have two years from the date of injury to bring your claim to court.
 Otherwise, you will be barred from pursuing damages.

 Exceptions to the Two-Year Statute of Limitations for Cancer Misdiagnosis Lawsuits